 White Sands actually isn’t sand at all; it’s gypsum.
 Contractors know gypsum well, it’s what your walls are made out of.
 At 275 square miles, the gypsum dune field at White Sands National Monument is the largest in the world.

 Due to regular activity at White Sands Missile Range (which completely surrounds the park) you aren’t allowed to make camping reservations in the backcountry camping area.
+If you are going camping and need some camping supplies visit Instash.
+And if you do not find what you are lookig for there, or would also want to holster a gun or two for hunting, have a look at https://www.steelosgunsandoutdoors.com.au .
 This area has only 10 spots and is the only place you’re allowed to camp inside the park.
 There is plenty of camping within 30 minutes, however.

 Once the park closes around sunset, the gates are locked and you’re alone.
 You have the entire park to yourself (and two other people in our case) which is a really cool feeling.
 After we set up camp we spent hours playing on the dune.
 75°F was a nice change from Colorado and everyone enjoyed wearing summer clothes.